Single Round-trip Hierarchical ORAM via Succinct Indices: Preliminaries

 \subsection{Definitions}

 \paragraph{Security} We adopt the standard security definition for ORAMs.
 Intuitively, it states that the adversary should not be able to distinguish between two access patterns of the same length.
-In other words, the adversary should learn nothing about the access pattern.
+In other words, the adversary should learn nothing from observing the access pattern.

 \begin{definition}[Oblivious RAM \cite{stefanov2011towards}] Let

 denote a sequence of length $n$, where $\textsf{op}_i$ denotes a $\textsf{read}(\textsf{a}_i)$ or $\textsf{write}(\textsf{a}_i, \textsf{data}_i)$.
 Specifically, $\textsf{a}_i$ denotes the logical address being read or written and $\textsf{data}_i$ denotes the data being written.
 Let $A(\vec{y})$ denote the (possibly randomized) sequence of accesses to the remote storage given the sequence of data requests $\vec{y}$.
 An ORAM construction is deemed secure if for every two data-request sequences, $\vec{y}$ and~$\vec{z}$, of the same length, their access patterns~$A(\vec{y})$ and~$A(\vec{z})$ are, except by the client, computationally indistinguishable. \end{definition}